AImeetsAG/Temporal-Graphs-for-recommenders/README.md

 ## Approach
-Our goal was to predict the frequency interaction vector of users in the test dataset.
+Our goal is to predict  the frequency interaction vector of users in the test dataset.
 After the exploratory data analysis, we proceeded with basic time series models for the prediction.

 Time series